What foods do I offer my child to eat?

-  - Sandwich triangles made with egg, tuna, chicken salad, or easy-to-chew meat
+- Sandwich triangles made with egg, tuna or chicken salad, served with chopped fruit

 - Hummus, whole wheat pita and soft cooked and cooled vegetables

-- Soft cooked short pasta noodles, cooked pieces of fish and peas
+- Brown rice with cooked pieces of fish and peas

-- Homemade pancakes or waffles topped with thinly spread nut butter and fruit
+- Whole grain pancakes or waffles topped with thinly spread nut butter and fruit

-- Mini omelets or scrambled eggs with cooked vegetables or fruit and toast
+- Mini omelets or scrambled eggs with cooked vegetables and whole grain toast

-- Cooked tofu pieces, sweet potatoes and whole grain short pasta noodles
+- Cooked tofu pieces, sweet potatoes and whole grain pasta

-- Soft tortillas filled with beans or ground meat and tomato sauce
+- Whole grain tortillas filled with beans or ground meat and tomato sauce

-- Vegetable, split pea, or bean soup served with crackers or a whole grain bun
+- Vegetable, split pea or bean soup served with whole grain crackers or a whole grain bun

-- Home-made macaroni and cheese with tuna and peas
+- Whole grain macaroni and cheese with tuna and peas

-- Whole wheat pasta with tomato or meat sauce
+- Whole grain pasta with tomato or meat sauce

-- Chicken, beef, pork, or tofu cut in small pieces stir-fried with soft cooked vegetables and rice
+- Chicken, beef, pork or tofu cut in small pieces stir-fried with soft cooked vegetables and brown rice

 - Baked beans with soft taco or whole grain toast

-- Chili, dahl or lentils with chopped tomatoes, rice, roti, whole wheat or corn bread
+- Chili and whole wheat or corn bread

 - Soft veggies, tomato sauce and grated cheese on a whole wheat pita, pizza shell or English muffin